BACnet: BACnet committee

+organizations attending.
+(PlugFest-2012 had 49 teams.)
+BACnet Testing Laboratories (BTL) was formed and James Butler was a founding manager of BTL.

 During Steve Bushby's four-year term as committee chair the BACnet standard was republished twice, in 2001 and 2004, each time with new capabilities added to the standard.
 The 2001 version featured, among other things, extensions to support fire / life-safety systems.

 In June, 2004, 17 years after the first BACnet meeting and back in Nashville, William (Bill) Swan (a.k.a.
 "BACnet Bill") from Alerton began his four-year stint as committee chair.
 During his term the number of committee working groups grew to 11, pursuing areas such as support for lighting, access control, energy utility/building integration, and wireless communications.